 Varus knee causes

-Knee varus is normal before age two, but if it persists after this age it may be a symptom of an underlying disorder or pathology.
-Idiopathic knee varus occurs when varus alignment persists past two years of age without another known cause.
+Knee varus is often normal before age two, but if it persists after this age, it may be a symptom of an underlying disorder or pathology.
+Idiopathic knee varus occurs when the varus alignment persists past age two without another known cause.

-Knee varus can present secondary to nutritional deficiencies, or disorders affecting bone growth, such as Blount disease, achondroplasia (a common cause of dwarfism), Paget’s disease, tumours, infections, or arthritis.
+- Nutrition deficiencies: this can affect bone growth and formation during a child’s growth.
+These include Blount disease, achondroplasia (a common cause of dwarfism), Paget’s disease, tumors, infections, or arthritis.
 Calcium and vitamin D deficiencies may lead to osteomalacia and rickets, which may cause varus.

 Varus knee treatments

-Orthotics are external devices used to alter mechanics and redistribute force.
-Orthotics that have been used in treatment of knee varus include laterally wedged foot orthotics as well as ‘valgus unloader’ knee braces, which may be used in conjunction with each other.
+Orthotics are devices used to alter mechanics and redistribute force.
+They have been used in treatment of knee varus and valgus, such as laterally wedged foot orthotics as well as ‘valgus unloader’ knee braces, which may be used in conjunction with each other.

 Valgus unloader braces are often used for the management of medial knee arthritis, frequently associated with varus knee alignment.
-Unloader braces are designed to ‘open up’ the medial aspect of the knee joint during weight-bearing.
-They do this by inducing a valgus force into the joint and transferring load through the brace itself, and to the other side of the knee joint.
+They are designed to ‘open up’ the medial aspect of the knee joint during weight-bearing by inducing a force into the joint, transferring the load through the brace itself, and into the other side of the knee joint.

-Valgus unloaders may affect mechanics and change load distribution during gait, however the effect may be so small as to be clinically irrelevant.
-This minimal mechanical effect does not appear to be associated with long term improvement in pain and functional activity outcomes, although bracing may offer beneficial support in short-term rehab.
+Valgus braces may affect mechanics and change load distribution during gait, however the effect may be so small as to be clinically irrelevant.
+This minimal mechanical effect does not appear to be associated with long-term improvement in pain and functional activity outcomes, although bracing may offer beneficial support in short-term rehab.

 Lateral wedge orthotics aim to indirectly correct the angle at the knee by changing the position of the ankle.
 By raising up the outer side of the foot, the ankle may be brought out of supination, lessening external rotation of the tibia and associated varus knee positioning.